-Deferred compensation liabilities will be paid at various intervals through 2023 and are presented within Deferred compensation programs on the Consolidated Statements of Financial Condition.
-During the year ended December 31, 2022, the Company settled \$8.5 million of the deferred compensation liability, of which \$2.6 million was settled through a reduction of certain partners' outstanding promissory notes and interest receivable.
-Refer to Note 17-Related Party Transactions for more information.
-There were no forfeitures during the years ended December 31, 2022, 2021, and 2020.
-Compensation expenses related to these deferred compensation plans was \$0.2 million, \$1.1 million and \$5.8 million for the years ended December 31, 2022, 2021, and 2020, respectively, and are presented within Compensation and benefits in the Consolidated Statements of Operations.
+From time to time, the Company has offered various deferred compensation plans to certain employees.
+As of December 31, 2023, no deferred compensation liabilities remained outstanding, and as of December 31, 2022, the Company had outstanding deferred compensation of \$2.9 million presented within Accrued compensation and benefits on the Consolidated Statements of Financial Condition.
+During the years ended December 31, 2023 and 2022, \$2.9 million and \$8.5 million was settled, of which \$1.5 million and \$2.6 million was settled through a reduction of certain partners' outstanding promissory cash settled \$7.1 million of deferred compensation liabilities.
+There were no forfeitures during the year ended December 31, 2023, 2022, and 2021.
+Compensation expense related to deferred compensation plans was nominal for the years ended December 31, 2023 and \$1.1 million for the year ended December 31, 2021.
+Amounts are presented within Compensation and benefits on the Consolidated Statements of Operations.